Hypergonadotropic hypogonadism: Acquired causes

-(due to damage to or dysfunction of the gonads) include testicular torsion, ovarian torsion, vanishing/anorchia, orchitis, premature ovarian failure, ovarian resistance syndrome, trauma, surgery, autoimmunity, chemotherapy, radiation, infections (e.g., sexually-transmitted diseases), toxins (e.g., endocrine disruptors), infection, kidney disease, liver disease, iron overload, and drugs (e.g., antiandrogens, opioids, alcohol).
+These occur due to damage to or acquired dysfunction of the gonads.
+These conditions include testicular torsion, ovarian torsion, vanishing/anorchia, orchitis, premature ovarian failure, ovarian resistance syndrome, trauma, surgery, autoimmunity, chemotherapy, radiation, infections (e.g., sexually-transmitted diseases), toxins (e.g., endocrine disruptors), infection, kidney disease, liver disease, iron overload, and drugs (e.g., antiandrogens, opioids, alcohol).

 Diagnosis

 A diagnosis can be made from the following:

 History

-Family history including age, healthy pubertal development of family members, and possibility of genetic disease will be evaluated.
+Family history, including age, healthy pubertal development of family members, and the possibility of genetic disease will be evaluated.
 Prenatal history, such as maternal medication use, birthweight of the affected individual, childhood surgical interventions, and overall general health will also play a significant role during diagnosis.
 In children with delayed puberty, hypogonadism can be distinguished from constitutional delay through family history, with constitutional delay being closely associated with positive family history.

 Examination

 Individuals will be examined for height, weight, and any abnormal body features.
-Breast and genitalia examinations in presence of a chaperone may also be needed.
+Breast and genitalia examinations in the presence of a chaperone may also be needed.
 Diagnostic imaging such ultrasound, computerized tomography (CT), and magnetic resonance imaging (MRI) can be done to evaluate for any abnormalities of the internal genitalia, tumors in the pituitary gland or in the brain, and ovarian cysts for possibilities of polycystic ovarian syndrome (PCOS).